marcodondo97/WordpressTheme-Foodside/README.md

 <h2> Description </h2>

-To create this theme i downloaded starter blank theme on underscores.
-Link https://underscores.me/ After that i linked tha blank project with bootstrap and Jquery libreries throught function.php file.
+To create this theme i downloaded starter blank theme on underscores, link: https://underscores.me/ After that i linked tha blank project with bootstrap and Jquery libreries throught function.php file.

-To create the graphic mockup i used Marvel prototype.
-Link https://marvelapp.com/
+To create the graphic mockup i used Marvel prototype, link: https://marvelapp.com/

 In index page there are some section: